Welcome! I'm

 I help with the “big picture” ideas, like what kind of curriculum or environment will be the best, as well as the “to do list” work, like staying organized and meeting deadlines.
 We can even work together on starting the accommodations process once your student enrolls at their college of choice.

-The only things I don’t cover are athletic recruiting, the artistic content of auditions or portfolios, and international admissions.
+The only things I don’t cover are SAT/ACT preparation, athletic recruiting, and the artistic content of auditions or portfolios.